maoberlehner/markus-oberlehner-net/content/blog/automated-acceptance-testing-with-cypress-and-vue-setup.md

 date = "2018-03-04T10:45:32+02:00"
-title = "Automated Acceptance Testing with Cypress and Vue.js Part 1: Setup" description = "Learn how to set up Cypress for testing Vue.js powered applications to run automated acceptance tests." intro = "In today's article we're going to take a look at one of the rising stars in the automated end-to-end testing scene: Cypress.
-When I first discovered Cypress, I thought that it looks very promising but I was skeptical if it can live up to the hype..." draft = false categories = ["Development"] tags = ["JavaScript", "TDD", "Front-End testing", "acceptance tests"]
+title = "Automated Acceptance Testing with Cypress and Vue.js Part 1: Setup" description = "Learn how to set up Cypress for testing Vue.js powered applications to run automated acceptance tests." intro = "In today's article, we're going to take a look at one of the rising stars in the automated end-to-end testing scene: Cypress.
+When I first discovered Cypress, I thought that it looks very promising, but I was skeptical if it can live up to the hype..." draft = false categories = ["Development"] tags = ["JavaScript", "TDD", "Front-End testing", "acceptance tests"]
 +++

-In today's article we're going to take a look at one of the rising stars in the automated end-to-end testing scene: [Cypress](https://www.cypress.io/).
-When I first discovered Cypress, I thought that it looks very promising but I was skeptical if it can live up to the hype.
-Although [Nightwatch.js](http://nightwatchjs.org/) is kinda old and boring, it has proven to be a useful tool, which, even though it has it quirks, does its job well, most of the time.
+In today's article, we're going to take a look at one of the rising stars in the automated end-to-end testing scene: [Cypress](https://www.cypress.io/).
+When I first discovered Cypress, I thought that it looks very promising, but I was skeptical if it can live up to the hype.
+Although [Nightwatch.js](http://nightwatchjs.org/) is rather old and boring, it has proven to be a useful tool, which, even though it has its quirks, does its job well, most of the time.
 Let's find out if Cypress is a serious competitor.

 <div class="c-content__figure">
   <div class="c-content__broad">